OldManUmby/material-for-mkdocs-template/docs/blog/posts/drafts/myfirstdraft.md

 # Sample Blog Post Draft

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

+>To publish this page, simply move it directly to `blog > posts` and it will automatically publish.